ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 ## Extraction of alignment blocks

 As the whole-genome alignment produced in tutorial [Whole-Genome Alignment](../whole_genome_alignment/README.md) is stored in MAF format, and this format can not be read by programs for phylogenetic inference, we will need to first extract sets of alignment blocks in a format such as Nexus before these can used for the analyses in this tutorial.
 We are going to combine this alignment extraction with some basic filtering to extract alignment blocks only from the most reliably aligned regions of the whole-genome alignment.

+* Make sure that you have file `cichlids_chr5.maf` in your current working directory on Saga.
+If that is not the case, copy it from the directory in which you performed the Cactus analysis in tutorial [Whole-Genome Alignment](../whole_genome_alignment/README.md), or copy it from `/cluster/projects/nn9458k/phylogenomics/week2/res`:

+		cp /cluster/projects/nn9458k/phylogenomics/week2/res/cichlids_chr5.maf .

 * Add the script `make_alignments_from_maf.py` to your current directory on Saga, by copying it from `/cluster/projects/nn9458k/phylogenomics/week2/src` or by downloading it from GitHub, using one of the following two commands: